unbelievableflavour/recipes/README.md

 Do some cooking with some easy recipes.
 All the recipes are written in simple markdown.
 Don't see what you like?
 Add your own!

+##Add your own recipe

+Do you have an awesome recipe you want to share?
+Please dont hesitate to add it to the repository!

+Instructions can be found [here](https://github.com/bartzaalberg/recipes/blob/master/recipes/your_own_recipe/recipe_en.md)

 ## Installation

 First you will need to install elementary SDK